Design Optimization of a DC Motor

 ]

-prob = InverseProblem(designconfig, sys, ss)
+prob = InverseProblem(designconfig, ss)

-InverseProblem with one experiment optimizing 3 parameters.
+InverseProblem with one experiment with 3 elements in the search space.

 Design Optimization